swatijain1095/location-search/README.md

+This app is like Google Map search.
+Can be used to search Location in world map.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.